Grey import vehicle: United States

 Because the United States and Canada uniquely have not signed onto United Nations Economic Commission for Europe standards for automobile design (see World Forum for Harmonization of Vehicle Regulations), they use an anomalous set of motor vehicle safety and emission regulations.

 For the U.S., these are developed and administered by the National Highway Traffic Safety Administration (NHTSA) and Environmental Protection Agency (EPA).
 They differ significantly in detail from the international UN Regulations used throughout the rest of the world.

 From 1976 to 1988, individual Americans were actually able to obtain cars conforming to World Forum for Harmonization of Vehicle Regulations standards and "convert" them to vehicles compliant with U.S. regulations - this was known as the "grey market," in that it was a legal activity parallel to officially sanctioned manufacturer efforts.

 Vehicle manufacturers face considerable expense to type-certify a vehicle for U.S. sale – this amount is not widely publicized, but Automotive News cites a 2013 model vehicle where this modification cost US$42 million.
 This cost particularly affects low-volume manufacturers and models, most notably the makers of high end sports cars.
 However, larger companies such as Alfa Romeo and Peugeot have also cited costs of "federalizing" their vehicle lineups as a disincentive to re-enter the U.S. market.

 Pre-1968: Era of Freedom

-During the Second World War American servicemen stationed in Europe began to experience the benefits of the nimble British sports cars, and many shipped them home on their return.
+During the Second World War American servicemen stationed in Europe experienced the benefits of light, nimble British sports cars (e.g., the MG T-type) and shipped them home on their return.
 There were no legal restrictions to this behavior until 1967.
 Some owners even acted as sales reps for manufacturers who were happy to help, leading to official imports and the British sports car craze in North America.
-As with future waves of imported cars, this led the U.S. automakers to respond by introducing home grown models, such as the Nash-Healey, Ford Vega, Ford Thunderbird, and Chevrolet Corvette.
+As with future waves of imported cars, this led the U.S. automakers to develop domestic models, including the Nash-Healey, Ford Vega, Ford Thunderbird, and Chevrolet Corvette.